 The transparent net roofs and sides help prevent diseases and pests from attacking plants.
 Also, it helps in regulating weather conditions that may be harsh to the plants

 A greenhouse is totally different from a typical farmhouse, which is for plants and animals.

 In a greenhouse you do not bring in animals, it is basically for raising plants.
 In a greenhouse, the farmer has the luxury of regulating several weather elements like temperature, humidity, and even light intensity.
 This way you can grow crops that are sensitive to weather in any region of Nigeria

 Now that we have an idea of what a greenhouse is, this concept should be very easy to understand.
 Greenhouse farming is simply the use of a greenhouse to raise crops for commercial or subsistence purposes.
 It is the cultivation of crops under controlled conditions to ensure optimal yield and marketability.

 Greenhouse farming in Nigeria

 To be candid most Nigerians have never heard a thing about greenhouse farming not to talk of imagining adopting the concept for their farming practices.
-Never to worry, this article will provide you some information about greenhouse farming in Nigeria and how you can start yours.
+Never to worry, this article will provide you with some information about greenhouse farming in Nigeria and how you can start yours.

-With greenhouse farming you can easily grow a crop typical to the temperate regions in the tropics and vice versa.
+With greenhouse farming, you can easily grow a crop typical to the temperate regions in the tropics and vice versa.
 This form of farming is common in several countries of the world like China, Germany, Belgium, New Zealand, etc. The greenhouse farming industry in Holland has grown to about 3,000 companies who contribute over 7.2 billion Euros to the country’s economy yearly.

 Asides from this, several private organizations and individuals are already setting up greenhouse farms in several parts of the country.
 Before we continue let’s take a look at a few advantages of greenhouse farming.